chetan-rathore/arm-systemready/SystemReady-band/SystemReady_Execution_Enviroment_and_Config_Guide.md

 ### Behavior Details for Config-Based Automation

-This section explains how the automation flow behaves based on the `config_enabled_for_automation_run` flag in the configuration file.
+This section explains how the automation run behaves based on the `config_enabled_for_automation_run` flag in the configuration file.

 ---

 ### Configuration variable: `config_enabled_for_automation_run`

-This flag controls whether the automation system should follow the instructions in the configuration file or use the default legacy behavior.
+This flag controls whether the automation run should follow the instructions in the configuration file or use the default behavior.

 ```ini
 [AUTOMATION]